Online teaching and learning resources for USC Annenberg

 USC’s Keep Teaching website has these settings listed here.

 Watch this brief tutorial video to assist with navigating these settings updates.

 Who controls the Zoom recordings of my classes?
 Can anyone view them?
 Can students share these recordings with other people?

 Faculty have full control of their class recordings and transcripts in Zoom.
 Once recordings and transcripts are available (currently, this may take 24 hours or more for long lecture meetings), faculty must manually make recording files available to all of their students.
+Please watch this brief video tutorial to learn how to restrict access to your recordings.
 Once you have done this, please communicate with your students about where to find and how to view the recordings.
 CET has produced a tutorial document that shows you how to do this.
 Students will have access to three files for each class: a video/audio recording, an audio only recording, and a written transcript.